-- Administering the MPO's committees: Manage the Policy Committee, Technical Advisory Committee, and Walk and Roll Subcommittee, which includes developing meeting materials (agenda, minutes, and presentations), providing committee education through presentations and handouts, revising the committee handbook, and updating the NATS website. - Reviewing and updating documents: This includes an annual review of both the Policy and Technical Advisory Committee bylaws to ensure they are up to date and provide clear roles and procedures for the MPO committees.
+- Administering the MPO's committees: Manage the Policy Committee, Technical Advisory Committee, and Walk and Roll Subcommittee, which includes developing meeting materials (agenda, minutes, and presentations), providing committee education through presentations and handouts, revising the committee handbook, and updating the NATS website.
+Prepare and distribute information material regarding MPO & staff activities. - Reviewing and updating documents: This includes an annual review of both the Policy and Technical Advisory Committee bylaws to ensure they are up to date and provide clear roles and procedures for the MPO committees.
 This also includes a periodic review and update of the memorandum of understanding (MOU) that NATS maintains with MDOT, the Michiana Area Council of Governments (MACOG), Buchanan Dial A Ride, and Niles Dial A Ride. - Preparation of reports to state and federal partners: The preparation of reports regarding transportation planning activities funded through PL112 and Section 5303.
 It includes an annual report and quarterly progress reports, which document NATS accomplishments.
 It also includes annually submitting the disadvantaged business enterprise report and the title VI reports to MDOT to ensure compliance with all relevant regulations. - Accounting and Budget: This includes tracking the spending of the NATS budget and reporting expenditures to MDOT, as well as any other task related to the fiscal management of the MPO.

-Outcome Timeline Adherence to all appropriate planning regulations through coordination with Continuous state and federal agencies Preparation of Policy Committee and Technical Committee meeting materials such as agendas and meeting minutes Monthly Preparation of presentations to committee members on transportation topics Continuous Maintenance of MPO web pages Continuous Create and maintain project specific website applications, sections and/or As Nooded additional websites as needed for transportation planning activities As Needed Review of committee bylaws Annually Review and update of MOUs As Needed Activity and financial reporting to Michigan Department of Transportation Continuous Completion of Disadvantaged Business Enterprises Reports 1 st Quarter Annual Title VI Report 1 st Quarter Summarize all activity / reimbursement requests, prepare the required documentation and submit the requests to MDOT for each of the four-quarters Quarterly in FY 2021 Annual Report 1 st Quarter
+Outcome Timeline Adherence to all appropriate planning regulations through coordination with Continuous state and federal agencies.
+6 Direct staff planning efforts under the FY2022 Unified Planning Work Program.
+Continuous Preparation of Policy Committee and Technical Committee meeting materials Monthly such as agendas and meeting minutes TVIOTICITY Preparation of presentations to committee members on transportation topics Continuous Maintenance of MPO web pages Continuous Create and maintain project specific website applications, sections and/or As Nooded additional websites as needed for transportation planning activities As Needed Review of committee bylaws Annually Review and update of MOUs As Needed Activity and financial reporting to Michigan Department of Transportation Continuous Assure equal opportunities to Disadvantaged Business Enterprises (DBE) and As Needed minorities in contracts and subcontracts.
+As Needed Completion of Disadvantaged Business Enterprises Reports 1 st Quarter Annual Title VI Report 1 st Quarter Summarize all activity / reimbursement requests, prepare the required documentation and submit the requests to MDOT for each of the four-quarters Quarterly in FY 2022 Annual Report 1 st Quarter